rokudev/dev-doc/docs/Features/getting-started.md

 <br />

-* [Legal](/docs/features/legal/compliance.md)  — A review of federal and international regulations to be aware of when developing a Roku streaming app, as well as the contractual terms you'll need to agree to before distributing content on the Roku platform.\ <br />\
+* [Legal](/docs/features/legal/compliance.md)  — A review of federal and international regulations to be aware of when developing a Roku streaming app, as well as the contractual terms you'll need to agree to before distributing content on the Roku platform.\
   To learn more about how Roku apps work, [read on](/docs/features/how-channels-work.md) !

 <br />